Todays readings.. Numbers 5, Proverbs 2, Luke 16

 “ONE WHO IS DISHONEST IN VERY LITTLE”

 Honesty seems to be an increasingly rare commodity in the 21st Century.
 Cheating the Govt at least a little is a common practice.
-The shop assistant is astonished, but pleased, when one hands back money when you have been given too much change after making a purchase!
+There is surprise when one hands back money when you have been given too much change when making a purchase!

-Our Lord’s final point is “You cannot serve God and money.” [v.13] We then read; “the Pharisees, who were lovers of money heard all these things and they ridiculed him.
-And he said to them, ‘You are those who justify yourselves before men, but God knows your hearts.” [v.14,15] They were blind to the reality of the all-seeing eyes of God.
-We must not be blind in this way, or in any spiritual sense, being honest and true in our thinking in much more than money, absorbing the true impact of Jesus words about the “one who is dishonest in very little”
+His final point is “You cannot serve God and money.” [v.13].
+“The Pharisees, who were lovers of money heard all these things and they ridiculed him.
+And he said to them, ‘You are those who justify yourselves before men, but God knows your hearts.” [v.14,15] They were blind to the all-seeing eyes of God.
+We must not be blind and we must also be honest and true in our thinking – in much more than money, absorbing the true impact of Jesus words about the “one who is dishonest in very little”